stirelli/bank-marketing-model-comparison/README.md

 ## Project Objectives
 1. **Data Exploration**: Understand the dataset through summary statistics and visualizations, with a focus on identifying key features and potential relationships with the target variable.
-2. **Baseline Model**: Establish a baseline performance using a `DummyClassifier` to set a minimum performance benchmark.
+2. **Baseline Model**: Establish a baseline performance to set a minimum performance benchmark.
 3. **Model Building**: Implement four different classifiers (Logistic Regression, K-Nearest Neighbors, Decision Tree, and SVM) with default hyperparameters.
 4. **Model Evaluation**: Compare models based on accuracy and ROC-AUC metrics using cross-validation.
 5. **Model Improvement**: Refine models by exploring additional feature engineering, hyperparameter tuning, and adjusting evaluation metrics to enhance performance.